pgarmaz-da/daml/docs/source/app-dev/bindings-java/index.rst

     main implementation working against the DAML Ledger is the ``DamlLedgerClient``.

     Can be found in the java package ``com.daml.ledger.rxjava``.
-- The Reactive Components
-    A set of optional components you can use to assemble DAML Ledger applications.

-    The most important components are:

-    - the ``LedgerView``, which provides a local view of the Ledger
-    - the ``Bot``, which provides utility methods to assemble automation logic for the Ledger

-    Can be found in the java package ``com.daml.ledger.rxjava.components``.

 Code generation
 ===============